earthly/website/blog/_posts/2021-07-06-g++-makefile.md

 as -o hello.o hello.s
 ```

-Finally, the linker `ld` links the object ocde with the library code to produce an executable.
+Finally, the linker `ld` links the object code with the library code to produce an executable.

 ```bash
 ld -o hello hello.o ...libraries...